 The work of the nominees must be documented by a thesis (e.g. Master or PhD thesis), a paper or a series of papers, and must have been carried out in large part at a Swiss institution; only researchers not older than 35 may be nominated.

 The Swiss Society for Logic and Philosophy of Science appoints an award committee each year.
 The committee has full discretion to choose the award winner in accordance with the rules mentioned above.
 All its decisions are final.

-The award committee 2022 consists of: Laura Crosilla (Oslo), Reinhard Kahle (Tübingen), Giovanni Sommaruga (Zurich), and Thomas Studer (Berne).
-Nominations for the Paul Bernays Award 2022 should be sent to Giovanni Sommaruga (email@example.com) by July 24, 2022.
+The award committee 2023 consists of: Laura Crosilla (Oslo), Reinhard Kahle (Tübingen), and Giovanni Sommaruga (Zurich).
+Nominations for the Paul Bernays Award 2023 should be sent to Giovanni Sommaruga (email@example.com) by September 15, 2023.

 The winner of the 2021 Bernays award was